How to Get to Know Your Target Readers Better in 2019

 In fact, the time to do it is before you have started writing as you will want to start building your list and connecting with followers through informative posts, videos, social media posts and standing out as the ‘go to’ person for your field.

-Here Are Four Ways to Get To Know Your Target Readers Better In 2018
+Get To Know Your Target Readers Better In 2019

 1. Identify Ten eBooks And Authors That Your Target Readers Already Love